Ohmnivore/HeadRush/README.txt

 UPDATE

-I have abandoned this project.
+I have abandoned this version, but made a better one.
 I decided to move on to Haxe and HaxeFlixel because I just hate Adobe AIR.
-So here's the newer version: http://skullrush.elementfx.com/smf/
+So here's the newer version: https://github.com/Ohmnivore/SkullRush

 Sup.
 This is Head Rush.
 It's an online